trustin/os-maven-plugin/README.md

   * `sunos`
   * `windows`

-This plugin also detects the architecture of the current operating system and normalizes it into more generic one.
+`os-maven-plugin` also detects the architecture of the current operating system and normalizes it into more generic one.

 * `os.detected.arch`
   * `x86_64`